 The root (10) is larger than both children (5, 3).
 Node 5 is larger than both of its children (4, 1).
 Every parent dominates its children, which is exactly the max-heap property.

-The beauty of a binary heap is that you do not need pointers or tree nodes.
-A simple array does the job.
-You store the tree level by level, left to right.
+A binary heap does not need pointers or tree nodes.
+A simple array stores the tree level by level, left to right.
 For any element at index i:

 (i - 1) / 22 * i + 12 * i + 2The tree above maps to an array like this:

 Index 0 holds the root (10).
 Its left child is at index 1 (value 5), and its right child is at index 2 (value 3).
-Node at index 1 has children at indices 3 and 4.
-No extra memory, no pointer overhead.
-Just a flat array with implicit tree structure.
+The node at index 1 has children at indices 3 and 4.
+The flat array encodes the tree structure implicitly, with no extra memory or pointer overhead.

 This array-based representation is what makes heap sort an in-place algorithm.
-We rearrange the input array itself into a heap, then sort it, all without allocating additional storage.
+The input array itself is rearranged into a heap and then sorted, all without allocating additional storage.

 The algorithm has two main phases:

-We need to rearrange the input array so it satisfies the max-heap property.
-The key operation here is heapify (also called sift-down), which takes a node that might violate the heap property and pushes it down to its correct position.
+The input array must be rearranged to satisfy the max-heap property.
+The key operation is heapify (also called sift-down), which takes a node that might violate the heap property and pushes it down to its correct position.

 How heapify works:

-To build the entire heap, we call heapify on every non-leaf node, starting from the bottom of the tree and working upward.
-Leaf nodes (the bottom half of the array) are already valid heaps by themselves, they have no children to violate anything.
-So we start from the last non-leaf node, which is at index (n / 2) - 1.
+Building the entire heap calls heapify on every non-leaf node, starting from the bottom of the tree and working upward.
+Leaf nodes (the bottom half of the array) are already valid heaps because they have no children that could violate the heap property.
+The build phase starts from the last non-leaf node, which is at index (n / 2) - 1.

 Why bottom-up and not top-down?
-If we started from the root and worked down, each heapify call might need to push elements through the entire height of the tree.
-By starting from the bottom, most nodes are near the leaves where the tree is short.
-This is why building a heap takes O(n) time instead of O(n log n).
-We will explain this more in the complexity section.
+Starting from the root and working down would require each heapify call to push elements through the entire height of the tree.
+Starting from the bottom means most nodes are near the leaves where the tree is short, which is why building a heap takes O(n) time instead of O(n log n).
+The Complexity Analysis section derives this in detail.

-Once we have a max-heap, the largest element sits at index 0 (the root).
+Once the max-heap is built, the largest element sits at index 0 (the root).
 To sort the array:

 Each extraction places the next-largest element at the end of the array.
 After all extractions, the array is sorted in ascending order.

-Think of it this way: each swap "retires" the largest remaining element to the back of the array.
+Each swap moves the largest remaining element to the back of the array.
 The heap occupies the front portion, and the sorted section grows from the back.
 Eventually the heap shrinks to nothing and the entire array is sorted.

-The heapify function is the workhorse.
-It compares a node with its children, swaps with the largest if needed, and recurses down the tree.
-The heapSort function simply orchestrates the build phase and the extraction phase.
+The heapify function does the core comparison-and-swap work: it compares a node with its children, swaps with the largest if needed, and recurses down the tree.
+The heapSort function orchestrates the build phase and the extraction phase.

 The array has 5 elements, so the last non-leaf node is at index 5 / 2 - 1 = 1.